z-s-kusz/box-art/README.md

 * Use only vanilla CSS3 and HTML5 with full range rgb colors for the boxes.

 # What’s next?
-1. Add a much much better color picker than manually typing in rgb colors.
+1. Add a much much better color picker than manually typing in rgb colors. - Completed!
+Thanks to https://github.com/casesandberg/react-color
 2. Allow the user to further edit the boxes and the frame.
 3. Make the function used for coloring in boxes more efficient.
 4. Review the 'Reactiness' of the project to see how else this project could be achieved.